rs-delve/rs-delve.github.io/_reports/2020-07-24-balancing-the-risk-of-pupils-returning-to-schools.md

 discussed in the next section, more likely to experience learning loss during the pandemic.

-1.  *Variation in schooling and home support during the pandemic*
+#### iii.
+Variation in schooling and home support during the pandemic

 It is important to understand why school closures are likely to have impacted on children’s learning and specifically why they might have